pwrtelegram/pwrtelegram/README.md

 ## How do I enable it?

-To enable it simply substitute the URL of the bot telegram API (https://api.telegram.org) with the URL of the pwrtelegram API (https://api.pwrtelegram.xyz) in your telegram client.
+To enable it simply substitute the URL of the bot telegram API (https://api.telegram.org) with the URL of the pwrtelegram API (https://api.pwrtelegram.xyz for normal bots and https://deepapi.pwrtelegram.xyz for deep telegram bots) in your telegram client.

-You can use this command to do it:
+You can use one of the following commands to do it:
 ```
 sed -i 's/api\.telegram\.org/api\.pwrtelegram\.xyz/g' client.py
+# OR
+sed -i 's/api\.telegram\.org/deepapi\.pwrtelegram\.xyz/g' client.py
 ```

 The client can be written in any language, not necessarily python.

-Or you can manually substitute ```api.telegram.org``` with ```api.pwrtelegram.xyz``` in your bot,
+Or you can manually substitute ```api.telegram.org``` with ```api.pwrtelegram.xyz``` or ```deepapi.pwrtelegram.xyz``` in your bot,

 If you use webhooks you must recall the setwebhook method.